-- If there is a network status icon in the notification area, at the far right of the taskbar, right-click the icon, and then click Diagnose and repair from the menu. - Windows resets your network device and attempts to reconnect to one of the preferred networks. - If an "x" is superimposed over the network status icon, one or more of your WLAN or LAN drivers are installed but the computer is not connected. - If there is no network status icon in the notification area, follow these steps: - 1.
-Click Start and type network and sharing in the Start Search box. - 2.
-From the list of search results, click Network and Sharing Center. - 3.
-In the left pane, click Diagnose and repair.
+- If there is a network status icon in the notification area, at the far right of the taskbar, right-click the icon, and then click Repair from the menu. - Windows resets your network device and attempts to reconnect to one of the preferred networks. - If an "x" is superimposed over the network status icon, one or more of your WLAN or LAN drivers are installed but the computer is not connected. - If there is no network status icon in the notification area, follow these steps: - Start > Control Panel > Network and Internet Connections > Network Connections. - 2.
+Click on one of the connections. - 3.
+In the left pane, click Repair this connection.